reportingandinsights/ri-assistant/knowledge_transfer.md

 Login through the Streamlit-Github SSO using the reporting and insights email.

-Streamlit will automatically update the app when new changes are pushed to this project's Github repository.
+Streamlit will automatically update the app when new changes are pushed to this project's Github repository main branch.

 ### 🤖 Groq
 [Groq](https://groq.com/) is a free large language model provider that this chat app uses to understand and respond to the user's questions.